-- Free like freedom of speech, not like free beer! - Not every OSS (generally less strict conditions) has to be FOSS (you can do with it (almost) whatever you like) source code might be available under some circumstance (only to look), but modification and/or reuse of the code prohibited (and then it is not free) - Open-source source code can be seen by the holder of the license many variants of exact conditions - GNU GPL ("copyleft") probably most common OSS license, strict, viral - derived code has to keep the license - surprisingly not fully "free" as it doesn't allow changes of license - LGPL Lesser GPL more permissive - BSD license permissive allow derived code to became closed-source (commonly used by Apple Mac OS X, Safari browser, ...)
+- Free like freedom of speech, not like free beer! - Not every OSS (generally less strict conditions) has to be FOSS (you can do with it (almost) whatever you like) source code might be available under some circumstance (only to look), but modification and/or reuse of the code prohibited (and then it is not free) - Open-source source code can be seen by the holder of the license - GNU GPL ("copyleft") probably most common OSS license, strict, viral - derived code has to keep the license - surprisingly not fully "free" as it doesn't allow changes of license - LGPL Lesser GPL more permissive - BSD license permissive allow derived code to became closed-source (commonly used by e.g. Apple macOS, Safari browser, small electronics, ...)